MrAviator93/protobridge/README.md

 Unlock the full potential of your single-board computer with the ProtoBridge Library, a robust and intuitive toolkit designed for seamless control and communication with a wide array of integrated circuits (ICs).
 This library transcends mere communication; it empowers users to effortlessly command and interact with diverse ICs, including temperature sensors, environmental monitors, and more, across multiple protocols.

-Ideal for both hobbyists and professionals, the ProtoBridge Library simplifies the process of setting up and initiating communication with devices like the LM75 temperature sensor.
+Ideal for both hobbyists and professionals, the ProtoBridge Library simplifies the process of setting up and initiating communication with a wide range of devices inlcuding sensors, motors, accelometers, gyroscopes and others.
 This enables efficient reading and management of data, ensuring a smooth and streamlined workflow for your projects.

-Built on the modern features of C++23, the ProtoBridge Library is an essential asset for reliable and effective device control.
+Built on the modern features of C++ 23, the ProtoBridge Library is an essential asset for reliable and effective device control.
 It offers broad compatibility and versatility, perfectly aligning with various single-board computer models and brands.

 Whether your aim is to configure an environmental sensor or manage an I/O expander, the ProtoBridge Library facilitates intuitive and direct interaction with devices.
 It opens up a realm of possibilities in embedded systems and IoT applications, making sophisticated device control accessible and manageable.